a contract binding one party into the service of another

 presumably the young man with the birthday and the tearful gift in the back of the wagon, arrived then with a smartly dressed black man who struggled under the weight of several bags of supplies.

-refined and tasteful in appearance or behavior or style
+refined and tasteful in appearance, behavior, or style

 Noah, dressed in clothing almost as